 Should You Use Beta Readers?

 The default answer is yes, because it never hurts to get feedback that you can use to improve your manuscript before sending it off to agents and editors or before publishing it.
-However, beta readers aren’t right answer for every author or project.
+However, beta readers aren’t the right answer for every author or project.
 If you’re writing nonfiction, maybe you’d be better off working with fact-checkers.
 If you’re in the early stages of developing a story and are using a detailed outline, a developmental editor might be a better match for your needs.
 Maybe you’re already in a writing group and you trust the other members to give you the feedback you need to make your manuscript the best it can be.

-However, most professional writers get some kind of input on their work before they put it out into the world.
+Most professional writers get some kind of input on their work before they put it out into the world.
 Even the most experienced and successful authors have blind spots and make mistakes.
 Using beta readers can also speed up the writing process.
 If you’re like me and you keep going over your manuscript until you can’t find any more problems, you will probably find that a decent sized group of good beta readers will identify enough issues to allow you to shave off several revisions, which is a huge time saver.

 Finding and Choosing Beta Readers